 4. A Low-Fat Diet

 The low-fat diet restricts the energy intake of women to 1500 kcal per day and 1800 kcal per day for men with 30 percent of calories from fat, 10 percent from saturated fat and an intake of 300 mg of cholesterol per day.
-Low-fat high-fiber diets can promote weight
+Low-fat high-fiber diets can promote weight loss in patients with type 2 diabetes without causing unfavorable alterations in plasma lipids or glycemic control.10

 5. Low-Carb Diet Vs Low-Fat Diet